 How to do it:

 - First things first, remove all that dirt and mud from your boots you dirty child.
-You can grab a tube of footwear cleaning cream to do this, but a little dish washing liquid and water will work fine.
+You can grab a tube of footwear cleaning cream to do this, but a little dishwashing liquid and water will work fine.
 Scrub your boots with a soft brush and Make sure you rinse after scrubbing.

-- Leave your boots to dry overnight
+- Leave your boots to dry overnight.

-Use silicone or oil based spray if your sporting tight-grained leather (which is smooth looking), or use acrylic co-polymer (known as ‘water repellent’) if your boots are nu-buck leather or suede (which has more of a rough, hairy look)
+Use silicone or oil based spray if you’re sporting tight-grained leather (which is smooth looking), or use acrylic copolymer (known as ‘water repellent’) if your boots are nubuck leather or suede (which has more of a rough, hairy look).

 - Remove all dirt and mud from your boots using footwear cleaning cream or soap and water.

-- Hold the can 6 inches away from your boots and start spraying, making sure to apply a few thin coats, rather than one thick coat
+- Hold the can 6 inches away from your boots and start spraying, making sure to apply a few thin coats, rather than one thick coat.

-- Let boots dry overnight
+- Let boots dry overnight.

-- Note: read the instructions on the can as some types require a second coat.
+Note: read the instructions on the can as some types require a second coat.

 - Transmission oil – grab some and smear it all over your boots before you start work.
 This will repel water fine, but your boots may turn red!

 - Clear coat enamel spray – if you have a can of this lying around give your boots a few coats- it will crack and flake easily though, so don’t expect it to last

+So, now that you know how to waterproof your hardcore work boots, which product will you choose?
 Well, why don’t you check out our top picks on the best waterproofing products here, it will make the decision a lot easier for you.